TypicalAM/SpareSnack/README.md

 If you have a possiblity to run docker containers on your machine, you can also run the dev version of this product directly in the container using the provided `Dockerfile`.
 If you want to also use the `postgres` database engine however, you must also set up an image for a `postgres` database.
 A well-written guide I've found to do this is [here](https://testdriven.io/blog/dockerizing-django-with-postgres-gunicorn-and-nginx/).

+## ❓ How do I even use it?

+Glad you asked, there are four main components to the app:
+- You have **Recipes**, which go in **Meals**.
+Each **Day** is comprised of five **Meals**.
+- If you really liked a **Day** you can save it in a **Diet**, which can be public or private.
+If it is public everyone is able to see it and **import** it into their day.
+Importing is a process which involves *reusing* the days which have already been created to make the most out of your well-prepared **Days**.
+- After creating an account (I won't steal your details) you can go into the **My Day** tab to see all the possible options that you have.
+- Initially, it would be useful to also fill the database with ingredients, because its hard to include them in this package since that would be a lot of data.

 ---

 ## 📸 Product images